MDrakakis/WebApi/README.md

 ### Installation Process

-1) Download/Fork/Clone the repository
+1) Download/Fork or Clone the repository.
 ```bash
 git clone https://github.com/MDrakakis/WebApi.git
 ```
-2) You will need these two Nuget Packages
+2) You will need these two Nuget Packages.
 ``` MongoDB.Bson``` and ``` MongoDB.Driver ```

 3) Open appsettings.json.
 Change the following lines to look to your database settings.